Login

 2

-Jessica Purser 3 weeks ago
+Jessica Purser 3 months ago

 I am so happy for you Richard.
 I pray that being sober this Holy Week will give us all the chance to fully experience just how much God loves us and has never left our side.
 Jesus is calling to us to rise just as he called Lazarus.
 I will pray for you to keep walking with Christ for the rest of your life.